-On May 12, 2017, the Board of Directors approved the revisions made to the Corporate Governance Manual of the Corporation in accordance with SEC Memorandum Circular No. 19, Series of 2016.
+On May 12, 2017, the Board of Directors approved the revisions made to the Corporate Governance Manual of the Corporation in accordance with SEC Memorandum Circular No. 19, Series of been undertaken to ensure that the Corporation observes good governance and management practices.
+This is to assure the shareholders that the Corporation conducts its business with the highest level of integrity, transparency and accountability.

+2016.
 The Revised Corporate Governance Manual was filed with Securities and Exchange Commission on May 31, 2017.
 Continuous improvement and monitoring of governance and management policies have